olga-mir/k8s-multi-cluster/README.md

 ## Deploy

-deploy permanent management cluster on AWS (using temp `kind` cluster and then pivot)
+Deploy permanent management cluster on AWS (using temp `kind` cluster and then pivot)

 ```
 ./scripts/deploy.sh
 ```
-:warning: for each cluster which is deployed during this script a kubeconfig is merged to `$HOME/.kube/config` preserving any entries that previously existed there.
-There is no control to change this, but a backup saved to `$HOME/.kube/config-$(date +%F_%H_%M_%S)` just in case.

-flux on management cluster will apply CAPI manifests that are currently present in the repo.

-When script is complete run script to finalize workload clusters and flux secret (design choice to avoid storing encrypted secrets in repo, and using sops that currently seems unmaintained).
-This script without arguments will discover all workload clusters and perform all necessary adjustments:
+Kubeconfig file path can be provided in `K8S_MULTI_KUBECONFIG` env variable, it doesn't have to be an empty kubeconfig, but it will be modified by the script adding and removing entries for clusters and contexts that it manages.
+If this variable is not provided then a kubeconfig in this repo root location will be created.

+By choice, Flux is deployed in read only mode, and therefore it can't be bootstrapped as described in official documents.
+This requires additional steps including creating flux secret, this is done by separate script:

 ```
 ./scripts/helpers.sh -c
 ```